 In 1988, 19-year-old Moulder and a 16-year-old girlfriend completed a marriage application, but never wed.
 Instead, he went to prison.
 The woman gave birth to a son a year later, and although Moulder's name is on the birth certificate, the boy isn't his, he says.

-It wasn't until Senkar gave birth to their daughter, Laura, in March 2000, that he felt like a father.
+It wasn't until Senkar gave birth to their daughter in March 2000, that he felt like a father.
 He found work at Hodell-Natco, a screw and washer manufacturer, and he and Senkar were saving for a house.
-"With Laura, I wasn't a father in name only," he says.
+"With her, I wasn't a father in name only," he says.
 "I came home from work every day at 5:30, and that was my life -- my girl."

 That changed January 3, when Senkar's co-workers at the State Road BP discovered Moulder's face on a Crime Stoppers flier.
 When Senkar confronted him, he first denied being involved in the robbery, then told her that he drove the car while his former roommate did the deed.
 Moulder now says he was talking about a different incident, but Senkar would later testify to the confession in court.
 She said Moulder cried at the thought of going back to prison, then called his sister's husband, Sergeant DeJesus.